9001/copyparty/README.md

 * `-v ~/music::r:cd2t` disables all `-e2t*` (tags), does not affect `-e2d*`

 note:
-* `e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and `e2ts` would then reindex those
+* `e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and `e2ts` would then reindex those, unless there is a new copyparty version with new parsers and the release note says otherwise
 * the rescan button in the admin panel has no effect unless the volume has `-e2ds` or higher

 you can choose to only index filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash` or the volume-flag `cdhash`, this has the following consequences:
-* initial indexing is way faster, especially when the volume is on a networked disk
+* initial indexing is way faster, especially when the volume is on a network disk
 * makes it impossible to [file-search](#file-search)
 * if someone uploads the same file contents, the upload will not be detected as a dupe, so it will not get symlinked or rejected